MCDReforged/MCDReforged.github.io/docs/plugin_dev/api.md

 This decorator only changes the return value of the function to the created `Thread` instance.
-Beside the return value, it reserves all signatures of the decorated function, so you can safely use the decorated function as if there\'s no decorating at all
+Beside the return value, it reserves all signatures of the decorated function, so you can safely use the decorated function as if there's no decorating at all

-It\'s also a simple compatible upgrade method for old MCDR 0.x plugins
+It's also a simple compatible upgrade method for old MCDR 0.x plugins

 Example: